 The quality and variety of products are important.
 How many stocks do they offer?
 The best online brokers offer you the chance to buy stocks from dozens of countries.
 As a rule of thumb, the broader the market access, the more serious the online broker is about exposing you to the world of online stock trading.

-Traders can easily get a sense if they are in good hands.
-It starts with the broker’s Website, its functionality and the user experience.
+When trading, I can readily determine whether I am in good hands.
+It starts with the broker’s website, its functionality, and the user experience.
 When you start trading, the process should be intuitive and free of glitches.
-In such a fast-paced environment, such as day trading in stocks, you don’t want technical issues slowing you.
+In such a fast-paced environment, such as day trading in stocks, you don’t want technical issues slowing you down.

 The best brokers are honest about their service offerings.
 This includes making it easy to find declarations relating to their regulatory status, as well as the ins and outs of their service offering.
 Some brokers even find a way to make bad news palatable, such as stipulating services they do not offer.